India’s Best B-Schools

 The first question you should address is: ‘To how many b-schools should I apply?'.
 The answer will depend on a few factors.

 The first factor is your budget.
-With the cost of the application for each institute being in the range of ₹500 to ₹2500, you may not want to look at more than 10–12 institutes.
-But whatever be the number of institutes you wish to apply, it is always a good practice to select institutes across categories.
+With the cost of the application for each institute being in the range of Rs.500 to Rs.3,000, you may not want to look at more than 10–12 institutes.
+But whatever the number of institutes you wish to apply, it is always a good practice to select institutes across categories to ensure that even if your performance in the entrance tests (like the CAT and the XAT) has been below par, you still can have a good school within your score range.

 The second factor is what you are doing currently: